The LHCb upgrade I: Scintillating fibre tracker

-\begin{itemize} \item {Performance: the tracker should provide a single hit position resolution of better than \SI{100}{\mum} in the magnet bending plane and a single hit reconstruction efficiency better than 99\%.} \item {Rigidity: the mechanical stability of the detector must guarantee that the positions of the detector elements are stable within a precision of 50 (300) \mum in $x$ ($z$); the detector elements should also be straight along their length within \SI{50}{\mum}.} \item {Material budget: to limit further multiple scattering and secondary particle production, each of the 12 layers should not introduce more than 1\% of a radiation length.} \item {Radiation hardness: the tracker should operate at the desired performance over the lifetime of the experiment, where 50\invfb of integrated luminosity is expected to be collected. } \item {Granularity: the tracker must have an occupancy low enough so that the hit efficiency is not impacted with an instantaneous luminosity of $2 \mytimes 10^{33} \cm^{-2}\sec^{-1}$~\cite{LHCb-DP-2012-001,LHCb-TDR-015}.} \end{itemize} A tracker design based on \Acr{scifi} technology with \Acr{sipm} readout was chosen to fulfil these requirements.
+The design of the tracker must take into account the following requirements: \begin{itemize} \item Performance: the tracker should provide a single hit position resolution of better than \SI{100}{\mum} in the magnet bending plane and a single hit reconstruction efficiency better than 99\%. \item Rigidity: the mechanical stability of the detector must guarantee that the positions of the detector elements are stable within a precision of 50 (300) \mum in $x$ ($z$); the detector elements should also be straight along their length within \SI{50}{\mum}. \item Material budget: to limit further multiple scattering and secondary particle production, each of the 12 layers should not introduce more than 1\% of a radiation length. \item Radiation hardness: the tracker should operate at the desired performance over the lifetime of the experiment, where 50\invfb of integrated luminosity is expected to be collected. \item Granularity: the tracker must have an occupancy low enough so that the hit efficiency is not impacted with an instantaneous luminosity of $2 \times 10^{33} \cm^{-2}\sec^{-1}$~\cite{LHCb-DP-2012-001,LHCb-TDR-015}. \end{itemize} A tracker design based on \Acr{scifi} technology with \Acr{sipm} readout was chosen to fulfil these requirements.